 A painter whose application for registration under this Act is refused may apply to the Board for its reasons in writing for such refusal and the Board shall forthwith furnish the same to such painter without charge.

-16. Cancellation and suspension of registration
+16. Disciplinary action against registered painters by State Administrative Tribunal

 (1) The Board may allege to the State Administrative Tribunal that disciplinary action should be taken against a registered painter for a reason described in subsection (2).

 (2) In a proceeding commenced by an allegation under subsection (1) the State Administrative Tribunal may cancel or suspend the registration of any painter under this Act where —